ktrang1/coding-the-mind/README.md

 ## Format
 The two-day workshop will consist of an open conference on the first day and closed working group session on the second day.
 The first day will begin with a series of presentation by the speakers, open to Emory faculty and students, and end with a poster session by students.
 Ample time will be built in for networking.
 The second day will consist of a closed session for speakers to produce recommendations for the named parameters and provide suggestions for 1-2 pilot studies, which could be funded by the Health Innovation Program or Global Health Institute at Emory, and the Marion E. Kenworthy-Sarah H. Swift Foundation.

+## Contributing
+We welcome collaborators and contributors of all backgrounds!
+To ensure a collaborative environment in which individuals are able to freely share, please first review our [Code of Conduct]( "Code of Conduct")

+## License
+This project is licensed by a CC-BY license.